Joint (cannabis)

 A joint is a rolled cannabis cigarette.
 Unlike commercial tobacco cigarettes, the user ordinarily hand-rolls joints with rolling papers, though in some cases they are machine-rolled.
 Rolling papers are the most common rolling medium in industrialized countries; however, brown paper, cigarettes or beedies with the tobacco removed, receipts and paper napkin can also be used, particularly in developing countries.
 Modern papers are manufactured in a range of sizes from a wide variety of materials including rice, hemp, and flax, and are also available in liquorice and other flavored varieties.

-Joint size can vary, typically containing between 0.25 and 1 g net weight of cannabis.
+Joint size can vary, typically containing between 0.25 and 1 g net weight of cannabis, but can sometimes far exceed this.
 Tobacco is sometimes used in the rolling process.
 Like smoking tobacco, smoking cannabis has been shown to be harmful to the health of the smoker, and may also be harmful to others through passive smoking.

 Although joints by definition contain cannabis, regional differences exist.

 Special vaporizers, made to look like joints, have also been designed for use with cannabis extract.

 Spliff

 A spliff is a joint rolled with some tobacco.
 'Spliff' is a West Indian word of Jamaican English origin which has spread to several western countries, particularly the UK and Europe.
 Its precise etymology is unknown, but it is attested as early as 1936.

 The term "spliff" is sometimes used to distinguish a joint prepared with both cannabis and tobacco, as is commonly done in European countries, where joints containing only cannabis are uncommon.
-This is due to hashish being the most used type of cannabis on this continent.
+This originates from the only type of cannabis historically available in Europe was imported hashish.
 This type of cannabis has a play dough consistency and is therefore either made to be smoked in a pipe or to be mixed with tobacco if rolled into a joint.
 A hashish joint would be physically impossible to actually smoke without tobacco.
-In the West Indies where this term originated (especially Jamaica), a spliff is simply a marijuana cigarette, normally containing no tobacco.
+In the West Indies where this term originated (especially Jamaica), a spliff is simply a marijuana cigarette, normally containing a very small amount of tobacco, called grabba, which is chopped up on a board with a knife.

 In Europe, in certain Commonwealth nations, and more recently in North America, joints, or spliffs, typically include a cigarette filter or a bit of rolled thin cardboard in one end to serve as a mouthpiece, commonly referred to as the crutch, filter, or roach.